Beyond Red and Blue: How to Navigate Partisan Politics

 Beyond Red and Blue: how to navigate through partisan politics

-That’s a question I get asked a lot by both Democrats and Republicans alike.
+That’s a question I get asked often by Democrats and Republicans alike.

-Ironically enough, the only thing most of us can agree on seems to be the division in our country and the major problem it presents.
+It’s ironic because it seems the only thing we can agree on is the division in our country and the significant problem it presents.

-What was once a healthy exchange of ideas looking to persuade the other side has devolved into a winner-takes-all mentality, where compromise is seen as a weakness, and the goal is not to persuade but to dominate.
+What was once a political culture with a healthy exchange of ideas looking to persuade the other side has devolved into a winner-take-all culture, where compromise is seen as a weakness, and the goal is not to persuade the other side but to dominate it.

 This frustrates many of us and has turned our politics into a mess of rampant division and political spin.

-It has also made the country less effective as the political parties seem more interested in political wins than wins for the country.
+It has also made the country less effective as the political parties seem more interested in political wins than doing what is best for the country.

-You’re not alone if you feel exhausted from this division and the noise swirling around it daily.
+You’re not alone if you feel exhausted from this division and the noise swirling around it.

-However, there are ways to navigate this and get us back to a more practical approach and perspective toward politics.
+However, there are ways to navigate this and return to a more practical and unified perspective toward politics.

-In this article, we’ll discuss why the partisan divide has become so bad and the solutions to navigating it, both of which come down to one concept: identity.
+In this article, we’ll discuss why the partisan divide in our country has become so bad and the solutions to navigating it, both of which come down to one concept: identity.

 Beyond Red and Blue: how to navigate through partisan politics